pulkitsharma07/spelltastic.io/README.md

 > This is the open-source core version of [spelltastic.io](https://spelltastic.io).
 For a fully managed service with additional features, visit our cloud platform.

+## Elevator Pitch
+1. Tools like Grammarly are used while you are writing content, whereas Spelltastic works on the end product, i.e. your website (just how users see it).
+Checking all your content first on Grammarly and then putting the same into your code (in your IDE) is time-consuming and error-prone.
+You may rarely 'grammar-check' content written on buttons, feature descriptions, img alt attributes etc. As content gets passed around, it is a pain to check it on Grammarly every time.

+1. Tools like Grammarly rely on a fixed set of words (which has to be updated by the user), they can't understand technical content or domain-specific terms.
+Since Spelltastic is powered by LLMs:
+    * It automatically handles new terms
+    * Understands technical content and domain-specific terms
+    * Doesn't need a fixed dictionary.
+  * For example if you write `"to delete all data from Redis use the flshall command"`, it will highlight that the correct Redis command is `flushall` not `flshall`

 ## ✨ Features

 - **Visual Reports**: Get detailed reports for your entire web page, with visual highlights and screenshots, and categorised by severity